alvarogarcia7/blog_source/source/_posts/draft_searching-on-failing-tests.md

 In the real scenario, with around 100 tests, searching manually in the naïve way would not have been possible.
 It would have cost 100 steps, as the minimum set that produces ``F`` had size 2 (so only one step was necessary).

-Applying the dichotomous search in 8-10 steps I had finished, with the guarantee that no matter how many tests produced the ``F`` I would have found it in a reasonable amount of time.
+Applying the dichotomous search, in 8-10 steps I had finished, with the guarantee that no matter how many tests produced the ``F`` I would have found it in a reasonable amount of time.

 ## Comments